-March 2020 update: With Google’s update to Chrome 80 cookies and Apple ITP now blocking all third-party cookies, postbacks and server-side tracking are now more important than ever.
+September 2021 update: With Apple ITP now blocking all third-party cookies and introducing new privacy measures in iOS 15, postbacks and server-side tracking are now more important than ever.
 If you still rely on pixels and cookies for tracking your performance marketing campaigns, now is the time to adopt a cookieless tracking solution.

-To learn more about ITP and how the TUNE platform can future-proof your tracking capabilities, see “Capture Every Conversion With ITP-Compliant Cookieless Tracking,” or contact [email protected].
+To learn more about how the TUNE platform can future-proof your tracking capabilities, contact [email protected].

 Never miss a thing!